RobJohnston/EzBtc.Api/README.md

 A .Net Standard client for the ezBtc cryptocurrency API.

 ## ⚠️ WARNING! ⚠️ ##
-I've been waiting to get my money out of this exchange for over 9 months.
-Lots of other people have been having problems too.
+I've been waiting to get my money out of this exchange for over 10 months.
+Lots of other people are having problems too.
 Do a search (Twitter, Reddit, etc) to see for yourself.

-At this time, I DO NOT recommend that you use this exchange.
+At this time, I DO NOT recommend that you use this exchange and I've archived the NuGet package.

 [![nuget](https://img.shields.io/nuget/v/EzBtc.Api.svg)](https://www.nuget.org/packages/EzBtc.Api/)
 ![Downloads](https://img.shields.io/nuget/dt/EzBtc.Api.svg)